Readers are invited to add thoughtful responses in the comments at the end

 Other churches choose to stress the set of metaphors which fall under the caring label.
 Just as Jesus encapsulates the whole of the law by his statement that the law can be summed up in two commandments , love God and love your neighbour as yourself there is an implied hierarchy of caring metaphors.
 Possibly the best known central metaphor of the caring set is the God is Love definition, but in saying this we must allow for the gradual changes in meaning of language.
 “God is compassion” probably makes for a better modern translation of John’s original statement in that the word love has undergone consideration debasement over recent years.
 The compassion metaphor which probably wins more emphasis in the liberal theology camp is one that has a surprising contemporary feel to it in that it opens new ways of thinking of our neighbours who may well have different beliefs.

 This collection of metaphors for God should give some sense of the richness of metaphorical thought in religion.
 Since this aspect of the Bible cannot be understood literally, it must be interpreted.
 Different denominations of Judaism and Christianity accept different interpretations of the Bible, each denomination, of course, favouring only its interpretation and favouring particular metaphors.
-The choice of metaphor as a means of emphasising what we deem important and helpful can help shape our Church, our society and our interactions, but just as important is the need to make sure our metaphors free us to progress in a changing world.
+The choice of metaphor as a means of emphasising what we deem important and helpful can help shape our Church, our society and our interactions, but just as important is the need to make sure our metaphors free us to progress and contribute in a changing world.